ymiroshnyk/neutrinoparticles.js/README.md

 	var elapsedTime = (currentTime - lastFrameTime) / 1000;
 	lastFrameTime = currentTime;

+	// changing rotation angle
+	rotationAngle += elapsedTime * 45.0;

 	// update the effect
 	effect.update(
 		elapsedTime > 1.0 ?
 1.0 : elapsedTime, 			// time from previous frame in seconds
-		[0, 0, 0] 								// new position of the effect
-		);
+		position, 										// new position of the effect (pass null if position is not changed) neutrino.axisangle2quat_([0, 0, 1], rotationAngle)	// new rotation of the effect (pass null if rotation is not changed) );

 	// clear background